purushothamvmitti05/Quiz.py/README.md

 Python Quiz App

 A simple command-line quiz game built in Python using **Object-Oriented Programming (OOP)** concepts.
-This project is designed to test basic Python skills and demonstrate clean code architecture for beginners.
+This project is designed to test basic Python skills and demonstrate clean code architecture for beginners

----

 ## Features
 -  Multiple-choice and true/false questions